RT Cunningham

 Organized Religion

 I dislike organized religion.
-Unfortunately, most people will not participate in fellowship without it.
-I do not like how people use the word "church".
-We do not go to church; we are the church.
+Unfortunately, most people won't participate in fellowship without it.
+I dislike how people use the word "church".
+We don't go to church; we are the church.

-Many people refer to the place of worship as a church, including the organization itself, but it is nothing more than a building.
-It is fine to call it a temple because a temple actually defines a place of worship.
+Many people refer to the place of worship as a church, including the organization itself, but it isn't anything more than a building.
+It's fine to call it a temple because a temple actually defines a place of worship.

 Perhaps I dislike modern church services more than organized religion itself.
 I enjoy the sermons and the prayers, but I can do without all the singing, especially Christian rock music.
-When I am not familiar with the melody or the lyrics, I will not sing along.
+When I'm not familiar with the melody or the lyrics, I won't sing along.

 Christian Organizations

-To be a true Christian organization, whether it is a specific denomination or sect, it must follow biblical principles.
-Any organization that condones or promotes behavior considered sinful is not a true Christian organization, regardless of what else it preaches.
+To be a true Christian organization, whether it's a specific denomination or sect, it must follow biblical principles.
+Any organization that condones or promotes behavior considered sinful isn't a true Christian organization, regardless of what else it preaches.

 The definition of sin is a transgression of divine law.
-While all of us have sinful desires, we have not transgressed until we act on those desires.
+While all of us have sinful desires, we haven't transgressed until we act on those desires.
 When Christ talked about our desires being equal with actions, it was a warning.

 We need to turn away from those desires by filling our minds with better things.
 There is an old non-biblical proverb that says, "An idle mind is the devil's workshop".
-If we stay busy and productive, we do not have to worry about it.
+If we stay busy and productive, we don't have to worry about it.

 Place of Worship